Technigo/project-mongo-api/README.md

 # List of endpoints

 * '/' - You see a list of endpoints
-* '/allBooks' - You get a list of all books
+* '/books' - get all books and you can add query to filter on author &/or title
-* '/id/:id' - Find a book by it's id.
+* '/books/:id' - Find a book by it's id.
-* '/textreviews' -List the 20 books with most textreviews
+* '/top20' -List the 20 books with most textreviews
-* '/author/:author' - Find author
+* '/books/author/:author' - Find author
-* '/books' - query on author &/or title

 # View it live ✨